Shanampudi Saidireddy: Professional life

 Saidireddy emigrated to Jamaica after his graduation.
 After initially working as a lecturer he joined the United Nations population fund as an IT Manager.
-He later moved to Canada and set up a successful restaurant business.

-He later started an Engineering college in Suryapet.
+He later moved to Canada and set up a successful restaurant business, and later started an Engineering college in Suryapet.

 Political life

 Saidireddy returned to India in 2015.
 He started to work on social issues in Telangana and in his native Huzurnagar.
 He focused on youth development and women empowerment.
 He started a Youth organization under the name Sye which was very successful in mobilizing the youth in his native Huzurnagar.
 He was given the ticket to contest from TRS in 2018.
 He lost the election by a narrow margin of 7000 odd votes.
 However in the subsequent by election held in 2019 he was again nominated and he won with a record margin of 43,000 votes.

+Saidireddy resigned to BRS party and joined the Bharatiya Janata Party on 10 March 2024 in the presence of party's General Secretary and Telangana state incharge Tarun Chugh at central party headquarters in New Delhi ahead of 2024 Lok Sabha elections.

 Personal life

-He is married to Rajitha Reddy who is also an entrepreneur.
-He has 2 children.
+He is married to Rajitha Reddy, who is also an entrepreneur, and has 2 children with her.